dthain/opsys-sp25/project3/index.md

 Make a copy of the previous program, and call the new one `threadperf.c`

 Modify `threadperf` to do the same task, but this time, split the work into N threads.
-Each thread should work on a disjoint part of the task, producing a partial sum, which is then added together at the end to produce a grand total.
+Each thread should work on a disjoint part of the task, producing a local partial sum, which is then added together at the end to produce a global sum.

 The size of the arrays and the number of threads should be given as command line arguments, and your program should print out the number of threads, the size